dmlerner/ynab-api/docs/CategoriesApi.md

 Update a category for a specific month

-Update a category for a specific month
+Update a category for a specific month.
+Only `budgeted` amount can be updated.

 ### Example